 Having a vehicle with 4-wheel drive is pretty crucial to get around.
 It’s the only thing you can rent, and when you get there, you’ll understand why.

 We chose to camp at Hulopoe Bay, on the South shore right next to one of the Four Seasons.
-The camping permit was $60 but is good for four days.
-If possible, escape to Lanai for four days.
+The camping permit was $60 but it is good for four days.

-If you decide to camp, you’ll see and hear deer running through the campground at night, the star-gazing experience is out of this world, and when you wake up be sure to explore some of the tide pools or swim in the crystal clear water of the bay.
+If you decide to camp, you’ll see and hear deer running through the campground at night.
+The star-gazing experience is out of this world, and when you wake up, be sure to explore some of the tide pools or swim in the crystal clear water of the bay.
 Look for dolphins.

-What to pack: tent, flashlight, headlamps, sleeping bags, blankets, pillows, and first aid kit, (You know, the basics.)
+What to bring: tent, flashlight, headlamps, sleeping bags, blankets, pillows, and first aid kit, (You know, the basics.)

 Garden of the Gods

-Garden of the Gods – This place is pretty easy to get to once you get on the right road.
+This place is pretty easy to get to once you get on the right road.
 If you take a wrong turn, you’ll eventually end up at Shipwreck Beach.

 The road is bumpy, trust me you will be bouncing around.
 Hold on!
-After you visit the Garden of the Gods, you’ll find yourself on a beautiful, rugged, desolate adventure which will take you on several paths to several beaches.
+After you visit the Garden of the Gods, you’ll find yourself on a beautiful, rugged, desolate adventure that will take you on several paths to several beaches.
 Take your pick.